seanshnkim/seanshnkim.github.io/_posts/2025-02-16-Two Pointers.md

   - Data-Structure-and-Algorithms
 ---

-## Two pointer approach in sorted array
+## Two pointer approach: When to use it?

+### 1. When a given array is sorted
+As long as a given array is sorted, two pointer approach is applicable.

-Two pointer approach is available when given array is sorted.
+In [Two Integer Sum II](https://neetcode.io/problems/two-integer-sum-ii), input array is sorted.

-Let's look into [3sum](https://neetcode.io/problems/three-integer-sum) problem.
+Sometimes let's look into [3sum](https://neetcode.io/problems/three-integer-sum) problem.

 ### What I missed
 It is always good to